ollayf/aibe-test/README.md

 Set up both containers together (detach mode) `docker-compose up -d`

+## When making edits
+You wouldn't usually make edits to the inference server since I've built a custom image, so I will omit details here

+### Endpoint server
+After edits, run:
+`docker build -t shine_aibe:v1 .`

 ### Locally on your PC
 Firstly, ensure that all dependencies are installed
 Edit the URL in this function [script](deploy/predict_server.py).